get-gah/gah/README.md

 ![gah! logo](./_static/logo.svg)

-`gah` is an GitHub Releases app installer, that does not require sudo.
+`gah` is an GitHub Releases app installer, that **DOES NOT REQUIRE SUDO**!
 It is a simple bash script that downloads the latest release of an app from GitHub and installs it in `~/.local/bin`.
 It is designed to be used with apps that are distributed as a single binary file.

 Features: